 “Pre-preg is a far more accurate process as the carbon matt is ‘pre-impregnated’ with resin.
 The resin is an epoxy resin that glues the carbon together and makes a solid structure.

 “As pre-preg already has the resin imbedded in it, you just layer it in a mould and then heat and apply pressure and a vacuum over around six hours in an autoclave to create a product with far more ccuracy.
 The only issue is that pre-preg matt has to be kept in a giant freezer to stop it going off and hardening, which is tricky as we buy it in 100m long rolls!

 “Once the carbon fibre product leaves the autoclave we trim it to shape as there is quite a lot of excess material due to the mould, and finally finish it with a UV-resistant lacquer.
 At the moment most carbon is hand trimmed, however we are about to invest in a CNC machine, which will trim to an accuracy level of around 0.2mm.

 “The final trim is the biggest issue when it comes to carbon parts – fitting correctly.
 It doesn’t take much variation for a part to fail to line up or fit properly.
 Once trimmed, lacquered and polished, the carbon part is ready to go and will almost certainly outlive the machine it is fitted to!

 “Finally, it is worth mentioning some carbon safety tips.
 If you cut carbon always wear a mask and treat the dust like asbestos.
 It is horrible stuff and can do your lungs some serious damage.
-The carbon splinters can be very sharp as well so always wear gloves.”Enjoy more Fast Bikes reading in the four-weekly magazine.
+The carbon splinters can be very sharp as well so always wear gloves.”Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.